ciabidev/sunfish-karoo/README.md

 # sunfish-tide
-Utility bot for Sunfish Village discord server
+Utility bot for Sunfish Village discord server.
+Right now it only works for the Sunfish Village server.